IgnisDa/ryot/docs/content/integrations.md

 The [Komga](https://komga.org/) integration can sync all media if they have a valid metadata provider.

-#### Komga steps
+#### Steps

 If you use [Komf](https://github.com/Snd-R/komf) or some similar metadata provider these urls will be populated automatically.
-If you don't use komf youll either need to manually add the manga to your collection or you can perform the following steps.
+If you don't use komf you will either need to manually add the manga to your collection or you can perform the following steps.

 1. Navigate to the manga
 2. Open the edit tab
 3. Navigate to the Links tab
 4. Create a link named `AniList` or `MyAnimeList` providing the respective url (not case-sensitive)

-To retrieve your Cookie youll need to perform the following steps:
+To retrieve your Cookie you will need to perform the following steps:

-1. Log out of Komga
-2. Log back in while selecting `Remember me`
+1. Log out of Komga and log back in while selecting `Remember me`
-3. Press F12
-4. Navigate to the Network tab
+2. Press F12 and navigate to the Network tab
-5. Refresh the page
+3. Refresh the page
-6. Select any of the urls and look for the `Cookie` Header
+4. Select any of the urls and look for the `Cookie` Header
-7. Copy the entire cookie it should look something like this `remember-me=REDACTED; SESSION=REDACTED`
+5. Copy the entire cookie it should look something like this `remember-me=REDACTED; SESSION=REDACTED`

-#### Ryot steps
-1. Obtain your cookie as described above
+Then perform these steps on Ryot

-2. Create the integration and select Komga as the source
+1. Create the integration and select Komga as the source
-3. Provide your BaseURL.
+2. Provide your BaseURL.
 Should look something like this `http://komga.acme.com` or `http://127.0.0.1:25600`
-4. Provide your Cookie.
+3. Provide your Cookie.
-5. Provide your preferred metadata provider it will attempt the others if the preferred is unavailable and will fallback to title search otherwise
+4. Provide your preferred metadata provider.
+Ryot will attempt the others if the preferred is unavailable and will fallback to title search otherwise.

 ## Push integrations